mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 Running jobs locally
 --------------------

-This functionality is being added at the moment.
+This capability is being developed at the moment, and it requires additional setup steps on the local analysis machine.
+Basic functionality is supported only on the IMAT data analysis machine.

 Visualization
 -------------